 So, one way of understanding the difference between the pagan and the Christian perspective on bread is to follow Jesus’ depiction of the situation:

 Do not worry, saying "What shall we eat" or "What shall we drink?" or "What shall we wear?"
 For the pagans run after all these things, and your heavenly Father knows that you need them.
 But seek first His kingdom and His righteousness, and all these things will be given to you, as well.

 This Christian perspective reorients and revalues bread, putting it within the broader context of spiritual goods and eschatological hope.

 The pagan answer to the question of hope focuses on bread first, and only afterwards (and perhaps never) on spiritual or moral matters.
-The Christian answer seeks God’s kingdom, realizing that primarily the kingdom is “not a matter of eating and drinking, but of righteousness, peace and joy in the Holy Spirit” (Ro.
+The Christian answer seeks God’s kingdom, realizing that primarily the kingdom is “not a matter of eating and drinking, but of righteousness, peace, and joy in the Holy Spirit” (Rom.
 14:17 NIV).